prerna2896/Book_Finder/README.txt

 You might need to resolve merge conflicts.

 For going back to an initial version of your repo:
-1) Delete the repo and do git pull or,
+1) Delete the local repo and do git clone agin or,
 2) git reset --hard HEAD